Tygron/tygron-dashboard/dashboards/hso/README.md

 14. Click:
     - **Reset all**
     - **Select different Attributes for existing Water Areas**
-    - Choose the attribute: `Peilgebied`
+    - Select the attribute: `WaterLevelArea`

     This sets the water level in the watercourses to `-1 m NAP`.

 15. Close the wizard and recalculate the project.

 16. Open the text panel again.
-    - Click the browser icon (next to the close button) to open the panel externally
+    - Click the browser icon (next to the close button) to open the panel in your browser
     - The Hydrological System Overview will now be displayed